Matthew 1:16: Analysis

 These versions could be seen as evidence against the doctrine of the Virgin Birth, especially the Old Syriac Sinacticus version that states that Joseph was Jesus' father.
 However, both alternate versions actually add the word virgin.
 Another theory is that the original version of Matthew simply continued the earlier pattern and had "and Joseph was the father of Jesus," without necessarily meaning biological parentage.
 However the ease of misinterpretation led later transcribers to try to make the verse more clear, with each coming up with their own version.

 Brown himself feels that the alternate versions have nothing to do with the Virgin Birth.
 Rather he argues that an important issue at the time these later copies were made was that of the perpetual virginity of Mary and that both the Koridethi and OSS versions were attempts to do away with the word husband.

 Another issue raised by this verse is that if Joseph is no more than the husband of Jesus' mother then why did Matthew devote the last fourteen verses relating his genealogy?
-While Matthew makes clear that although Joseph was not Jesus' biological father, he was his legal father, and at the time legal kinship was generally considered more important than biological descent.
+Matthew makes clear that although Joseph was not Jesus' biological father, he was his legal father, and at the time legal kinship was generally considered more important than biological descent.
 Thus Jesus could properly be a member of the House of David despite only being an adopted son.